-- Over-optimistic activity plans, for instance, booking reserves for proved or probable undeveloped reserves that have no reasonable likelihood of being drilled. - Reserves estimates that are based on a forecast of production that is inconsistent with historic performance, without solid technical justification. - Assignment of drainage areas that are larger than can be reasonably expected. - The use of inappropriate analogs. - (3) Effective date of Evaluation A qualified reserves evaluator or auditor cannot prepare an evaluation using information that relates to events that occurred after the effective date, being the financial year-end.
+Over-optimistic activity plans, for instance, booking reserves for proved or probable undeveloped reserves that have no reasonable likelihood of being drilled.

+- Reserves estimates that are based on a forecast of production that is inconsistent with historic performance, without solid technical justification. - Assignment of drainage areas that are larger than can be reasonably expected. - The use of inappropriate analogs. - (3) Effective date of Evaluation A qualified reserves evaluator or auditor cannot prepare an evaluation using information that relates to events that occurred after the effective date, being the financial year-end.
 Information that relates to events that occurred after the year-end should not be incorporated into the forecasts.
 For example, information about drilling results from wells drilled in January or February, or changes in production that occurred after year-end date of December 31, should not be used.
-Even though this more recent information is available, the evaluator or auditor should not go back and change the forecast information.
+Even though this more recent information is available, the evaluator or auditor should not go back and change the forecast information for disclosure purposes.
 The forecast is to be based on the evaluator's or auditor's perception of the future as of December 31, the effective date of the report.
+Refer to subsection 2.7(4.1)(7) of this Companion Policy respecting the related commentary relating to reporting issuers.

-Similarly, the evaluator or auditor should not use price forecasts for a date subsequent to the year-end date of, in this example, December 31.
+Similarly, the evaluator or auditor should not use price forecasts for a date subsequent to the year end date of, in this example, December 31.
 The evaluator or auditor should use the prices that he or she forecasted on or around December 31.
 The evaluator or auditor should also use the December forecasts for exchange rates and inflation.
 Revisions to price, exchange rate or inflation rate forecasts after December 31 would have resulted from events that occurred after December 31.